ElephtAI/Learning-Notes/Paper_sum.md

             1. computational & statistical performance
             2. optimize for objectives that are **not robust** to the diverse pattern observed in networks *(assumptions -> relationship between underlying network structure and the prediction task)*
         - traditional search strategies: `Breadth-first sampling`, `Depth-first Sampling`
-        - prediction tasks with two similarities:
-            - > **homophily hypothesis**: nodes that are highly interconnected and belong to simliar network clusters or communities should be embedded closely together
-            - > **structural equivalence hypothesis**: nodes have similar structural roles in networks should be embedded closely together
     - <u>**Use cases**</u>:
         1. predicting interests of users in a social network
         2. predicting functional labels of protein in protein-protein interatction network